Margarita Cabrera

 Margarita Cabrera (born 1973) is a Mexican-American artist and activist.
 As an artist, the objects and activities she produces address issues related to border relations, labor practices and immigration.
 Her practice spans smaller textile-based soft sculptures to large community-involved public artworks.
-In 2012 she was a recipient of the Knight Artist in Residence at the McColl Center for Visual Art in Charlotte, NC.
+In 2012 she was a recipient of the Knight Artist in Residence at the McColl Center for Visual Art in Charlotte, North Carolina.
 Cabrera was also a recipient of the Joan Mitchell Foundation Grant.

 Early life and education

 Cabrera was born in the city of Monterrey in the state of Nuevo Leon, México.
-She moved to the U.S. at around the age of 10, when her family was in search of better opportunities.
+She moved to Salt Lake City, Utah in the United States at around the age of 10, when her family was in search of better opportunities.
+She describes this period of life as very isolated and would do art in her free time.
 Her inspiration to become an artist began in her childhood, when she was exposed to the Montessori system of education.
+In high school her family moved to El Paso where she developed an awareness about immigration and border-related issues.
+She is now an assistant professor at School of Art at Arizona State University.

 Cabrera received a BFA degree in 1997 and an MFA degree in 2001 from Hunter College in New York, New York.